srl-labs/nokia-basic-dci-lab/README.md

 In this lab, you will see two DC fabrics with VXLAN/EVPN and a WAN network that interconnects them with BGP-VPN.

-There are clients connected to some Leaf routers(see the topology below) in every site to test the connectivity and generate some in the fabric.
+There are clients connected to Leaf routers(see the topology below) in every site to test the connectivity in the fabric as well as inter-dc.

 ## Images & License